VineethReddy1997/M/Iris Classification/Model/README.md

 	* KNN Classifier
 	* Random Forest
 	* XGBoost
 * We got 100% accuracy on all models.
-(Refer : `iris-classification-5-models.ipynb`)

 **MODELS USED**